MilenaM001/Data-Analyst-Internship-Challenge/README.md

 Independent and resourceful
 80/20 mindset (doer/finisher, not a perfectionist)

 We believe more in actual skills rather than CVs, so to give everyone a fair chance to apply for the internship we’ve got a little data analytical challenge to see your skills in action.
-See challenge details here xxx If you have any issues, please contact us at xxx  - Good luck and have fun!
+See challenge details here xxx If you have any issues, please contact us at xxx  - Good luck and have fun!"